thaliaarchi/notes/wspace/nebula2_architecture.md

-and registration; GraalVM for its polyglot API with high-level mixed-language interoperability and its sea of nodes IR with loose node ordering; LLVM for its library design and SSA-based IR; the SSA form variant in used in MLIR and WebAssembly, that uses basic block parameters instead of phi functions; and by Futamura projections for powerful partial evaluation.
+and registration; GraalVM for its polyglot API with high-level mixed-language interoperability and its sea of nodes IR with loose node ordering; LLVM for its library design and SSA-based IR; the SSA form variant in used in MLIR and WebAssembly, that uses basic block parameters instead of phi functions; Nanopass for small transformation passes over many ILs; and Futamura projections for powerful partial evaluation.

 Whitespace is a nice starting point, because its jump-oriented control flow resembles a minimal LLVM IR, which can be expanded as a general IR with features added as needed, until it’s 1:1 with LLVM IR.

 Factor (for quotations, i.e., closures) and Kitten (for static stack types)

-## Goals

-### Whitespace

-It aims to bring excellent tooling to Whitespace, with planned components including an optimizing compiler, modular intermediate language, interpreter, and language server.

-before 1 April 2023, the 20th anniversary of the Whitespace 0.2 [public release](https://web.archive.org/web/20150717220656/http://compsoc.dur.ac.uk:80/whitespace/explanation.php).

 ## Current features